 The Fire Department shall establish and maintain a seniority list.
-The list shall be brought up-to-date on or about January 1 of each year, and delivered be available to each Fire Station and Specialty Department.
-A copy shall be mailedprovided to the Secretary of the Union at the time of distribution.
+The list shall be brought up-to-date on or about January 1 of each year, and be available to each Fire Station and Specialty Department.
+A copy shall be provided to the Secretary of the Union at the time of distribution.
 Any objection to the seniority list as posted shall be reported to the Fire Department within thirty (30) days after being posted.
-The list shall show name, rank, birthday, and seniority date.
-Effective January 1, 2022, I if two or more employees have the same date of hire, the higher Civil Service entry Firefighter 3rd Class written test score shall determine the greater seniority.
+The list shall show name, rank and seniority date.
+Effective January 1, 2022, if two or more employees have the same date of hire, the higher Firefighter 3rd Class written test score shall determine the greater seniority.
 If they have the same test score, the individuals involved will draw numbers to determine the greater seniority.